ananghudaya/Distributed-HGN/README.md

 - `b[0]:1` shows the index 1 produced by base-layer GN with position 0.
 - `m[10]:1` shows the index 1 produced by first middle-layer GN with position 0.
-- `t:1` shows the index 1 produced by top-layer GN with position.
+- `t:1` shows the final index 1 produced by top-layer GN.

 ### Extracting jar file